RedisLabs/redislabs-docs/content/rv/api/how-to/create-and-manage-subscriptions.md

 The API operation that creates a subscription is `POST /subscriptions`.

-The following Linux shell script sends a `POST /subscriptions` and waits until for a subscription Id.
+The following Linux shell script sends a `POST /subscriptions` and waits for a subscription Id.
 When the subscription Id is received, the **processing phase** is completed and the subscription is in the **provisioning phase** (in the `pending` status).

 ### Pre-requisites